-AP Physics - Course #745
+AP Physics - Course #745 🚾

-Prerequisites: Physics and Calculus (may be concurrent)
+Prerequisite: Physics and Calculus (may be concurrent) Requires completed Honors/AP contract

 This rigorous, calculus-based physics course is for highly motivated, exceptional science students considering a career in physical science or engineering.
 The course will be devoted to the study of mechanics.
 Emphasis will be on problem solving and developing a deep understanding of physics concepts.
 A research project will be required of each student.